Concordium/concordium-node-sdk-js/packages/common/README.md

 ```

 The statement can then be proved using the `getIdProof`, or be provided to a wallet for them it to provide a proof for the statement.
-There are currently 4 types of the statements, and if multiple are added, the resulting statement is the conjuction between them.
+There are currently 4 types of the statements, and if multiple are added, the resulting statement is the conjunction between them.

 | Attribute name     | Format                                                                      |
 |--------------------|-----------------------------------------------------------------------------|